maniartech/gotime/README.md

 It provides a comprehensive range of specifiers for all your date and time formatting needs, making it an indispensable tool for Go developers.

-- 100% test coverage
+- [x] 100% test coverage 👌🏼
-- TinyGO compatible
-- No external dependencies
+- [x] No external dependencies  👌🏼
-- Fully utilises the standard time package and does not reinvent the wheel
+- [x] Fully utilises the standard time package and does not reinvent the wheel 👌🏼
-- Simple, intuitive and hackable API
+- [x] Simple, intuitive and hackable API 👌🏼
-- Fully documented
+- [x] Fully documented 👌🏼
-- Performance focused
+- [x] Performance focused 👌🏼

 ## Installation